semzit/Badger-Board/README.md

 Serverless Frontend: The frontend is decoupled from the API, hosted in an S3 bucket and cached globally via CloudFront for fast load times.

-Containerized Backend: The Node.js environment is containerized and managed by an AWS Application Load Balancer (ALB) and Fargate, allowing for easy scaling (autoscalling is not yet implemeted).
+Containerized Backend: The Node.js environment is containerized and managed by an AWS Application Load Balancer (ALB) and Fargate, allowing for easy scaling in the future.

 Persistent Storage: By utilizing AWS EFS, the SQLite database remains persistent across container restarts and deployments.